-Control Framework: The Group maintains a ratings-based framework for managing exposure to counterparty credit risk.
-These limits and the framework are set out in the Wholesale Credit Risk policy which is approved by the RMC, with the limits contained therein approved by RMC or Board as appropriate.
-The Treasury Director is responsible for ensuring that Treasury complies with CCR limits, with the Market & Liquidity Risk team, reporting to the Financial Risk Director, providing independent oversight that these limits are adhered to.
+The Group maintains a ratings-based framework for managing exposure to wholesale credit risk.
+These limits and the framework are set out in the Wholesale Credit Risk policy which is approved by the Executive Risk Committee, with the limits contained therein approved by Executive Risk Committee or Board as appropriate.
+The Treasury Director is responsible for ensuring that Treasury complies with CCR limits, with the Market & Liquidity Risk team, reporting to the Financial & Credit Risk Director, providing independent oversight that these limits are adhered to.

-The Group's approach to depositing funds focuses on counterparties with strong capacity to meet financial commitments and requires approved counterparties to have investment grade ratings.
+The Group's approach to investing funds focuses on counterparties with strong capacity to meet financial commitments and requires approved counterparties to have investment grade ratings.
 Counterparty types include financial institutions, sovereigns and supranationals, with approved instrument types including cash, certificates of deposit, bonds, treasury bills, gilts, repurchase agreements, interest rate and foreign exchange derivatives.
 Ratings issued by external credit assessment institutions are taken into account as part of the process to set limits.

-The framework sets limits on the amounts that can be placed based on counterparty credit-worthiness by country, instrument type and remaining tenor.
-As part of the credit assessment process for wholesale credit risk exposures, the Group uses the external credit ratings issued by Fitch (as the nominated external credit assessment institution) to help determine the appropriate risk weighting to apply under the standardised approach to credit risk exposures.
-The Group has a Wholesale Credit Risk Forum where current ratings and exposures are discussed on a monthly basis by members from Treasury and the Risk Management function.
+The framework sets limits on the amounts that can be invested based on counterparty credit-worthiness by country, instrument type and remaining tenor.
+As part of the credit assessment process for wholesale credit risk exposures, the Group uses the external credit ratings issued by Fitch (as the nominated external credit assessment institution) to help determine the appropriate risk weighting to apply under the Standardised Approach to credit risk exposures.
+The Group has a Wholesale Credit Risk Forum where current ratings and exposures are discussed on a monthly basis by members from Treasury and the Market & Liquidity Risk team.
 Counterparty credit reviews and proposals for new limits are also discussed at the Wholesale Credit Risk Forum as well as current market events and their possible impact on the Group.
-All material limits are approved by the RMC within parameters set by the Board and any exceptions or overrides to the policy must be explicitly agreed by this committee, or the Board as appropriate.
+All material limits are approved by the Chief Financial Officer within parameters set by the Board and any exceptions or overrides to the policy must be explicitly agreed by the Chief Executive Officer and notified to the Board.

-Risk mitigation techniques: The Wholesale Credit Risk policy also provides that credit risk mitigation techniques are applied to reduce credit risk exposure.
+Risk mitigation techniques: The Wholesale Credit Risk policy also provides that credit risk mitigation techniques are applied to reduce wholesale credit risk exposures.
 All financial derivative transactions are governed by the International Swaps and Derivatives Association (ISDA).
 ISDA master agreements are in place with all derivative counterparties, Global Master Repurchase Agreements are in place for all repurchase counterparties and ISDA Credit Support Annexes have been executed with all of the Group's derivative counterparties.
 Use is also made of Delivery Versus Payment arrangements when settling transactions.
-As at 29 February 2016, no additional credit risk mitigation was deemed necessary.
+During the year, the Group began using central counterparties (CCP's) in order to clear specified derivative transactions (predominantly interest rate swaps) thereby mitigating counterparty risk.
+Positions are continuously marked and margin in the form of collateral is exchanged on at least a daily basis.
+As at 28 February 2017, no additional credit risk mitigation was deemed necessary.

-Monitoring and reporting: Daily monitoring of exposures is undertaken by Market & Liquidity Risk with monthly reporting of key risk indicators provided to the RMC.
-Escalation processes are in place for the reporting of any breached limits directly to the RMC.
+Monitoring and reporting: Daily monitoring of exposures is undertaken by Product Control, with oversight from the Market & Liquidity Risk team.
+Monthly reporting of key risk indicators is provided to the Executive Risk Committee.
+Escalation processes are in place for the reporting of any breached limits directly to the Executive Risk Committee.

-As at 29 February 2016 the Group has not experienced any impairment in connection with these financial assets.
+As at 28 February 2017 the Group had not experienced any impairment in connection with these financial assets.
 There is therefore no requirement to establish credit reserves for wholesale credit risk exposures.